What is a data-driven sales culture? Do data and culture go hand-in-hand?

 - Lead sources – the source of the lead

 The data comes from the CRM system or other systems or databases.
-This provides the basis for calculations.
-Calculations are performed automatically by sales analytic tools.
+It provides the basis for calculations which are performed by sales analytic tools.

 How to get started